Dadido3/batch-rename/README.md

 When run from inside some directory, this program will:

-1. Create a temporary file with a list of all files contained in the given directory and its sub directories
+1. Create a temporary file with a list of all files contained in the given directory and its sub directories.
-2. Opens the temporary file with the default editor (For files with the file extension `.batch-rename`)
+2. Opens the temporary file with the default editor.
+(For files with the file extension `.batch-rename`)
-3. Reads the file back, and renames/moves the files
+3. Reads the file back, and renames/moves the files.

 ## Usage